 Exterior cleaning

-Get two buckets ready, one filled with clean water and another with your preferred car cleaning solution prepared as per the manufacturer’s instructions.
+Get two buckets ready, one filled with clean water and another with your preferred car cleaning solution prepared as per the manufacturer’s instructions—this is know as the two-bucket method.
 It’s best to use dedicated automotive cleaners on your car’s exterior.
-Household cleaners are harsher and may strip the wax from the surface or damage the paint.
+Household cleaners are harsher and may strip the wax from the surface or damage the paintwork.

 Next, change your hose to a free-flowing setting similar to the flow of tap water, or simply remove the nozzle, and give the entire exterior a final rinse, ensuring no soap remains.
 Take a microfiber cloth or chamois and dry all surfaces from the top down, using more of a blotting than a wiping motion and wringing out the cloth as you go to dry everything as thoroughly as possible.
 Household towels are not ideal as they’re not as gentle on a car’s finish.
 Some people like to give the car a once-over with a leaf blower first to reduce the amount of water to be picked up.
 Don’t forget to pay special attention to the badges, grille, spoiler, around the mirrors and door handles, and in between crevices to pick up as much water as possible.
 On an SUV, a step stool and a squeegee with a long handle may be necessary to reach an entire panoramic sunroof and dry it off so that it doesn’t end up with water spotting.
 Finish off by running a cloth around the base of your vehicle to pick up any run-off.